 Medical Bezel: Pulsometer function

-The other rare but useful scales included in a watch is the pulsometer.
+The other rare but useful scale included in a watch is the pulsometer.
 These scales are common in medially-designed watches worn by medical professionals.
-These watches have been there since the 1920s and healthcare professionals have been using them to measure a patient pulse.
+These watches have been there since the 1920s and healthcare professionals have been using them to measure a patient’s pulse.
 The pulsometer scale measures the heart rate within a minute with the scale calibrated from fifteen to thirty pulses around the dial.

-When using the watch, a doctor starts the chronograph then counts the beats to what their watches were rated before stopping the chronograph.
-Once stopped, they can read the heart rate per minute as per the second hand lined in the pulsation scale.
+When using the watch, a doctor starts the chronograph and then counts the beats to what their watches were rated before stopping the chronograph.
+Once stopped, they can read the heart rate per minute as per the second hand-lined in the pulsation scale.
 An excellent watch that features this scale is the Scrub 30 pulsometer watch.

 It’s highly convenient to take a pulse reading with this watch because of its accuracy.
-For instance, when the second-hand passes the twelve o’clock mark, you are required to count thirty beats then read the corresponding number on the outer ring.
+For instance, when the second hand passes the twelve o’clock mark, you are required to count thirty beats and then read the corresponding number on the outer ring.